hat3ph/docker-adguard-unbound/README.md

 ## Safe Internet with Adguard and Unbound - Solution
-This solution is a combination of AdGuard and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create and deploy a personally managed ad blocking capabilities , family safe search, parental controls(via AdGuard), and DNS caching with additional privacy options (via Unbound).
+This solution is a combination of AdGuard and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create and deploy a personally managed ad blocking capabilities , family safe search, parental controls(via AdGuard), and DNS caching with additional privacy options and DNSSEC validation (via Unbound).

 Docker Compose file contains:
 - adguard-unbound - https://hub.docker.com/r/lolgast/adguard-unbound